marcprux/universal/README.md

   XCTAssertEqual(["encoding":["color":["value":"blue"]]], try encoding.bricEncoded())
 ````

-### Curio
+## Curio

 Curio is a tool that generates swift value types (structs and enums) from a valid JSON Schema (Draft 5) file.
+Note that the Curio tool may generate code that has a dependency on the **BricBrac** library, but **Curio** itself never needs to be included as a runtime dependency.

+### Build Integration

  * Add a Build Rule
  * Set the name to "JSON Schema Compiler"